Promote public-facing scholarship and community engagement

 Our strategies

-Encourage community engagement in the city of Baltimore.
+Encourage community engagement in the cities of Baltimore and Washington, D.C.

 Educate Krieger School faculty and students in methods of public scholarship.